-The Bishop Joseph Johnson Black Cultural Center (BJJBCC) provides educational and cultural programming on the African world experience for the University community and promotes the retention of African-descended students.
-Dedicated in 1984, the Center is named for the first African-descended student admitted to Vanderbilt (in 1953), Bishop Joseph Johnson (B.D., '54; Ph.D., '58).
+The Bishop Joseph Johnson Black Cultural Center (BJJBCC) provides educational and cultural programming on the African world experience for the Vanderbilt community.
+It also promotes the retention of the University's African-descended students.
+Dedicated in 1984, the center is named for the first African-descended student admitted to Vanderbilt (in 1953), Bishop Joseph Johnson (B.D., '54; Ph.D., '58).

-The Center represents the University's efforts in promoting diversity and fostering understanding and appreciation of the values and cultural heritages of people of African origin worldwide.
-In this respect, the Center also serves as a clearinghouse for information relative to African and Africandescended life and culture.
+The center represents the University's efforts in promoting diversity and fostering understanding of the values and cultural heritages of people of African origin worldwide.
+In this respect, the center also serves as a clearinghouse for information relative to African and African-descended life and culture.
 Symposia, lectures, music, art exhibitions, audiovisual materials, and publications on the universal black experience provide a broad spectrum of activities for the University and the general public.
-Programs are publicized in a monthly campus calendar and a bi-monthly newsletter, News from the House.
-The Black Student Alliance (BSA) and the Cultural Center's Advisory Board assist in developing the Center's programs.
+Programs are publicized in the University calendar and a quarterly newsletter, News from the House.
+The Black Student Alliance (BSA) and the Cultural Center's Advisory Board assist in developing the center's programs.

-The Center is a system of support to African-descended students but is open to all students for small meetings and gatherings throughout the year.
+The center is a system of support to African-descended students but is open to all students for small meetings and gatherings throughout the year.
 More information is available on the BJJBCC Web site at www.vanderbilt.edu/BCC.